 Canine Training Teams

-- Canine teams may consist of transportation security inspectors or local or state law enforcement officers who are paired with explosives detection canines and work in airports across the nation.
+Canine teams may consist of transportation security inspectors or local or state law enforcement officers who are paired with explosives detection canines and work in airports, maritime, mass transit and cargo facilities across the nation.

-- TSA provides and trains the dog, trains the handler, provides training aides and explosives storage magazines, and conducts annual on-site canine team re-certifications.
+- TSA provides and trains the dog, trains the handler, provides training aides and explosives storage magazines, and conducts annual on-site canine team certifications.

 - TSA partially reimburses each participating agency for operational costs associated with maintaining the teams, including veterinary fees, handler salaries, dog food, and equipment.